lvgalvao/socialScraper/README.md

 # Social Scraper

-This project aims to create a TikTok crawler using Google GCP solutions
+This project aims to create a TikTok crawler using Google GCP solutions.

 web crawler python -> script python to request and save data in GOOGLE SQL -> Visualize the data using Datastudio.